 Thirteen Days in September: Carter, Begin, and Sadat at Camp David, by Lawrence Wright Alfred A. Knopf, 368 pages, $27.95

-- CIA declassifies Camp David Accords intelligence
+- CIA Declassifies Camp David Files

 The most impressive fact about the 1979 Camp David Accords that made peace between Israel and Egypt is that they very nearly didn’t happen.
 As Lawrence Wright reveals in his latest book, “Thirteen Days in September: Carter, Begin, and Sadat at Camp David,” animosity between the three leaders, dissent within the delegations, and misunderstandings and historically fueled mistrust repeatedly brought the negotiations to the brink of collapse.
 Bags packed and helicopters waiting, Egyptian President Anwar Sadat and Israeli Prime Minister Menachem Begin had to be coaxed back more than once to their rustic wood cabins at the Maryland country retreat by President Jimmy Carter himself.